-The Orientation program is offered in May and June.
-This allows time for students and families to absorb and process information and prepare for arrival in the fall.
 Key components of the orientation program are workshops on completion of the financial aid and course registration processes, as these processes are often difficult for first-generation students to negotiate without the guidance of parents who attended college.
 Student orientation leaders, assigned to each small group of new students, encourage questions and share strategies for transitioning to campus and understanding administrative processes from their perspectives.
 Academic support sessions also emphasize the differences between structured high school instruction and the expectations of college professors.

 The parent orientation program is designed to help parents transition from the role of primary decision-maker and caregiver to that of a coach as their student's progress towards independence.
 As such, the orientation program is designed to give parents and guardians the tools they need to advise and help their students learn to problem-solve, resolve conflicts, and make informed choices.
 For parents who are not college graduates, these programs are particularly informative.
 Because some first-generation students' parents or guardians do not attend orientation, we ensure that any information presented to parents is also presented to students, albeit in a different format.
 The presentations are also available online to students, and parents can access them to learn more about programs and services.
+As we think of transitioning back to an on-campus program, we will continue to offer virtual/remote Orientation programs for students and parents, which will again provide access to more families, including those with limited ability to miss work or pay for travel for orientation.

 Both structured and open-ended bonding opportunities are provided to students beginning with the summer orientation program and continuing into the fall semester.
 Some of this bonding occurs via social media (see below).
-New students in the regiment of midshipmen are required to attend Regimental Preparatory Training prior to the start of the academic year.
+New students in the regiment of midshipmen are required to attend Regimental Preparatory Training (RPT) prior to the start of the academic year.
 This training program helps new students transition into the regiment and build connections.
 Independent students (those not in regimental majors) participate in a one-day team-building experience designed to help this group bond and make connections within the class.
+While we could not offer the team-building experience to the independent students this fall due to COVID restrictions, we were able to restructure the RPT experience into smaller groups and thus all were able to participate.